 Venous thromboembolism and ischemic stroke affect over 1.5 million people yearly.
 Both diseases are a result of blood clots forming in venous or arterial vasculature.
 Characterizing spatial heterogeneity and mechanical properties of blood clots is important for understanding disease initiation/progression.
 Molecular spatial heterogeneity can contribute to variations in mechanical properties, and we are currently using MALDI imaging to assess this spatial heterogeneity.

-Collaborators: Dr. Bryan Good
+Collaborators: Dr. Bryan Good and Dr. Rahul Sheth

 Cardio-oncology: Cardiac biomechanics and lipidomics